 A: When you’re miserable.
 When happiness seems impossible.

-In those dark moments, there’s misery…and since your whole life is supposed to be about “being happy,” more misery.
-Misery and failure, plus meaninglessness.
+In those dark moments, there’s misery…and, since your whole life is supposed to be about “being happy,” more misery.
+So now you have misery and failure, plus meaninglessness.

 A key piece of the puzzle, no doubt.
 But it’s not the whole puzzle.